sarammalS/EcommerceProject/README.md

-Online Shopping Platform (E-Commerce Website)
+🛒 Online Shopping Platform (E-Commerce Website)
-📌 Overview
+📖 About the Project

-The Online Shopping Platform is a full-stack E-commerce web application designed to deliver a smooth online shopping experience for users while providing powerful administrative controls.
-The application is built using Java, JSP, Servlets, JDBC, and MySQL, following standard web development practices and MVC architecture.
+The Online Shopping Platform is a full-stack E-commerce web application built using Java, JSP, Servlets, JDBC, and MySQL.

-This project demonstrates core backend concepts such as session management, database integration, authentication, authorization, and CRUD operations.
+It provides a smooth shopping experience for users and an efficient management system for administrators, following the MVC architecture.

-🚀 Features
+✨ Key Features
-👤 User Features
+👤 User Module

-User registration and secure login
+User registration and login

-Product browsing with category filtering and search
+Browse products with category filter and search

-Product details view with stock availability
+View detailed product information

-Add products to cart or buy instantly
+Add products to cart or wishlist

-Wishlist functionality (add/remove products)

-Cart management (update quantity, remove items)
+Manage cart (update quantity, remove items)

-Checkout process with address and payment selection
+Secure checkout with address and payment selection

 View order history and order status

-Update personal profile information
+Update profile information

 Email notifications:

 Registration confirmation

-Order confirmation

-Order shipment updates
+Order confirmation & shipping updates

 OTP-based password reset

-🛠️ Admin Features
+🛠 Admin Module

-Admin authentication and role management
+Admin login and role management

 Add, update, and delete product categories

 Add, update, and delete products

+View and manage customer orders

-View all user orders and update order status
+Update order status

-Manage users (remove fraudulent users)

-Add additional admins to share responsibilities
+Manage users and add additional admins

 ✉️ Email System

-The system includes an integrated mailing service that:

-Sends confirmation emails upon user registration
+Automatic emails on registration and order events

-Sends order and shipping confirmation emails

-Sends OTP emails for password recovery
+OTP-based password recovery system

+Implemented using Jakarta Mail API

-💳 Payment Disclaimer
+💳 Payment Note

-Note: The payment module is implemented for demonstration purposes only.
+Payment functionality is implemented for demo purposes only.
-No real payment gateway is integrated; demo orders can be placed using any card details.
+No real payment gateway is integrated.

 🧑‍💻 Technologies Used
 Frontend